SpiralBL0CK/LeT-ME_SEE-_Y0u/README.md

 # To run the basic crawler(no functionality yet,but it works to be run with no errors):

-scrapy crawl LetMESEEYOu -a host="http://www.google.ro"
+scrapy crawl LetMESEEYOu -a host=

 Before executing the script you have to go to the root directory of the project and than execute the command above.